 The projected carryover used during budget development will be taken into account in determining the final carryover amounts in the above program codes.
-Please note projected carryover is based on current spending patterns.
-Increased spending in the second half of 2023-24 would result in a lower than projected carryover and may result in a negative adjustment.
+Please note projected carryover will be based on prior year spending patterns.
+Increased spending in 2024-25 would result in a lower than projected carryover and may result in a negative adjustment.